What Is Silent Evidence?

 Silent evidence is evidence that we don’t have access to, either because of the way information is gathered, or the way we choose to interpret the information we do have.

 The phrase ‘silent evidence’ was coined by statistician Nassim Nicholas Taleb.
-Taleb borrows a story from Cicero to describes the phenomenon:
+Taleb borrows a story from Cicero to describe the phenomenon:

 "Diagoras, a nonbeliever in the gods, was shown painted tablets bearing the portraits of some worshippers who prayed, then survived a subsequent shipwreck.
 The implication was that praying protects you from drowning."